phreshbrread/WavPlayer/README.md

 A .wav file player made in C#

 ### Changelog
-- Added open file diagloge
+- Added Handling for InvalidOperationException and ArgumentException

 ### Todo
-- Add Exception handling
+- Improve UI
-- Actually finish code
+- Cleanup and optimise